 - Being out of work creates further health problems.

-- Any time off work should be for as short a duration as possible with specific dates prescribed to return to work.
+- Any time off work should be as short as possible, with specific dates prescribed for returning to work.

-- If a patient is already off of work, broach the subject of returning to work very quickly.
+- If a patient is already off work, quickly broach the subject of returning to work.

 - If they have no intention of returning to work, the issue has to be clearly discussed and an alternate plan implemented.